This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is an SCI diagnosed?

 Your healthcare provider will do tests to see if you have any movement or feeling in your arms and legs.
-You may also need tests such as MRI, CT, or X-ray, to show any damage to your spinal cord.
+You may also need tests such as MRI, CT, or x-ray, to show any damage to your spinal cord.
 You may be given contrast material to help show the damage to your spinal cord better.
 Tell your healthcare providers if have ever had an allergic reaction to contrast material.

 What is the immediate treatment for an SCI?

 You may have to be put in a firm brace or have traction to your spine.
 The brace and traction are used to prevent movement of your spinal column.
 Movement of your spinal column may cause more damage to your spinal cord.
 You may also need medicines to keep you from moving.
-You may need a ventilator to help you breathe if your injury affects your lungs.
+You may need a ventilator to help you breathe if your injury affects your lungs or diaphragm.
 You may need surgery to remove the part of your spinal column that is damaging or blocking your spinal cord.

 What health problems are common with an SCI?